-I currently serve as the Secretary of the International Society for Chinese Law and History (ISCLH) and the External Advisory Committee Member of North American Taiwan Studies Association (NATSA).
+I currently serve as the Secretary of the International Society for Chinese Law and History (ISCLH) and the Advisory Committee Member of North American Taiwan Studies Association (NATSA).
+I am also the Convener of the Taiwan Studies Group at Simon Fraser University.
 My research has been supported by the Harvard Yenching Library, the Social Sciences and Humanities Research Council of Canada (SSHRC), and the Chiang Ching-kuo Foundation.

 Social and legal history of China and Taiwan (circa 1800 to the present).